bhatti/api-mock-service/README.md

 wait_before_reply: 1s
 ```

-The pipeline properties can be used as input parameters for another scenario such as:
+The set variables can be used as input parameters for another scenario such as:
 ```yaml
 method: GET
 name: todo-get